 Linda K. Sienkiewicz grew up south of Cleveland, Ohio, where she enjoyed sitting cross-legged on the front step, folding and stapling manila paper into books she filled with happily-ever-after stories and drawings.
 She made her own jewelry, sewed her own clothes, and painted her shoes a different color when she wanted a change.
-She painted illustrations on the dents in her first car, a ’73 Plymouth Duster, as well as expansive wall murals for friends.
-She’s painted just about everything that could be painted, and she’s still painting and creating today.
+She painted illustrations on the minor dents in her first car, a ’73 Plymouth Duster, as well as expansive wall murals for friends.

 A scholarship art student, Linda worked in graphics before starting a family.
 Years later, she returned to her other love, writing.
 Her short stories, poetry, essays and art have been published in more than fifty literary journals, including Prairie Schooner, Clackamas Literary Review, Spoon River Poetry Review, Permafrost, CALYX, Rattle, Controlled Burn, The MacGuffin, A Twist of Noir and others.
 Her work has also appeared in several anthologies, including Almost Touching, Frenzy, Stonecoast Lines, and Idol Talk.

 Linda works as a volunteer for The Neighborhood House, a non-profit human services organization.
 Over the years, she has founded an adult ADD support group, conducted journal writing workshops at a domestic violence shelter, worked as a conservation picture framing specialist, and participated in Pet-a-Pet therapy by visiting hospitals and nursing homes with her chocolate Lab.
 She now has a lively Welsh Pembroke Corgi that became her own therapy dog of sorts when she lost an adult son, the oldest of three children, in 2011, to suicide.